top of page

 B glares - E is horrified

-E (gathers her cap and stockings): I must leave my Lord - your improper associate has just ruined my reputation (slaps K's face) - I must resign for you forever my Lord (flings herself into B's arms)
+E(gathers her cap and stockings): I must leave my Lord - your improper associate has just ruined my reputation (slaps K's face) - I must resign for you forever my Lord (flings herself into B's arms)

-B angrily reaches for his hanging Turkish yataghan and slices the cork off a soda bottle, expertly aimed to knock the cigar off Kinnaird's hanging lip
+B angrily reaches for his hanging Turkish yataghan and slices the cork off a soda bottle, expertly aimed to knock the cigar hanging off Kinnaird's lip

 SCENE 4